garyzhubc/STAT406-2017/Lecture12/README.md

     ## [1] 12.566

-Should we consider higher values of *N*?
-How about other training / test splits?
-Should we use CV instead?

-Another split:
+Note that, at least for this test set, increasing the number of bagged trees seems to improve the MSPE.
+However, the gain appears to decrease, so it may not be worth the computational effort to use a larger *bag* / ensemble.
+Furthermore, one may also want to investigate whether this is an artifact of this specific training / test partition, or if similar patterns of MSPE are observed for other random training / test splits.
+Below we try a different test/training split and repeat the bagging experiment above:

     ## [1]  5.00000 20.32676
     ## [1] 10.00000 20.52832
     ## [1] 100.00000  18.24876
     ## [1] 1000.00000   17.93342

-Similar conclusion: increasing *N* helps, but the improvement becomes smaller, while the computational cost keeps increasing.
+The pattern is in fact similar to the one we observed before: increasing the size of the ensemble *N* helps, but the improvement becomes smaller as *N* increases.
+A very good exercise is to explore what happens with the MSPE of the bagged ensemble when the MSPE is estimated using cross-validation (instead of using a test set).
+I leave this as an exercise for the reader.

 #### More efficient, useful and elegant implementation

-I will now illustrate a possibly more efficient to use bagging, namely to store the *N* trees (rather than their predictions on a given data set).
-In this way I can re-use the ensamble in any future data set, without having to re-train the elements of the *bag*.
-Since the idea is the same, I will just do it for when we tried a bag of 100 trees.
-To simplify the comparison between this way of implementing baggin and the one I used above, I will re-create the first training / test split
+I will now illustrate a possibly more efficient way to implement bagging, namely storing the *N* trees (rather than their predictions on a given data set).
+In this way one can re-use the ensemble (on any future data set) without having to re-train the elements of the *bag*.
+Since the idea is the same, I will just do it for ensemble of *N* = 100 trees.
+To simplify the comparison between this implementation of bagging and the one used above, we first re-create the original training / test split

 ``` r
 set.seed(123456)